DocsUser Guide

 Team sharing

-Saved filters are visible to everyone in your workspace on Pro and Enterprise.
+Saved filters are visible to everyone in your workspace on Team, Business, and Enterprise.
 Starter users can save filters privately.
 Share a filter link with anyone — even people outside your workspace — using the public share URL.

 Expression filters